Frequently Asked Questions

 If you are still not sure whether you are a member of the Settlement Classes, you may call the Settlement Administrator’s toll-free telephone number at 1-877-328-5803.
 You may also contact Class Counsel listed in FAQ 17 below.

-If final approval of the settlement is granted, two settlement funds will be created, both funded by the Defendants’ insurance policies.
+As final approval of the settlement has been granted, two settlement funds have been created, both funded by the Defendants’ insurance policies.

-Patient Settlement Class - A “Patient Settlement Fund” of at least $2,616,783 will be funded.
-Members of the Patient Settlement Class were able to file claims for documented out-of-pocket expenses incurred because of the Data Breach up to $5,000.
-Members of the Patient Settlement Class may have also filed a Claim for a pro rata (equal share) cash payment, with the amount to be paid depending on the number of Valid Claims received.
+Patient Settlement Class - A “Patient Settlement Fund” of at least $2,616,783 has been funded.
+Members of the Patient Settlement Class will be able to file claims for documented out-of-pocket expenses incurred because of the Data Breach up to $5,000.
+Members of the Patient Settlement Class may also file a Claim for a pro rata (equal share) cash payment, with the amount to be paid depending on the number of Valid Claims received.

 Physician Settlement – Patient Class Members have agreed to release any potential claims against members of the Physician Settlement Class related to the Data Breach.

-A “Physician Settlement Fund” of at least $1,460,449.50 will also be funded and, after deducting costs of the settlement administrator and attorneys’ fees approved by the court, distributed evenly to valid claimants of the Physician Settlement Class.
+A “Physician Settlement Fund” of $1,460,449.50 has also been funded and, after deducting costs of the settlement administrator and attorneys’ fees approved by the court, distributed evenly to valid claimants of the Physician Settlement Class.
 Defendants will deposit any additional funds that become available through insurance coverage into the Physician Settlement Fund, up to $9,500,000, inclusive of the initial payments.

 In addition to the Settlement Funds, Defendants will provide billing credits with a total potential value of $5,739,500 to eligible members of the Physician Settlement Class, as described in the next section.